junxit/us-congress-bills-117/bill.md

   - **(11)** identification of the services most used by victims and their families and identification of additional services needed.
 - **(e)** *National institute of justice evaluation and report to congress*
   - **(1)** *Evaluation* Not later than 2 years after the date of enactment of this Act, and every 2 years thereafter, the Director of the National Institute of Justice shall conduct an evaluation of—
-    - **(A)** the practices deployed by grant recipients to identify policies and procedures that have successfully improved clearance rates for homicides, rapes, other aggravated felonies, and non-fatal shootings; and
+    - **(A)** the practices deployed by grant recipients to identify policies and procedures that have successfully improved clearance rates for homicides, rapes, sexual assaults, kidnappings, and non-fatal shootings; and
-    - **(B)** the efficacy of any services provided to victims and family members of victims of homicides, rapes, other aggravated felonies, and non-fatal shootings.
+    - **(B)** the efficacy of any services provided to victims and family members of victims of homicides, rapes, sexual assaults, kidnappings, and non-fatal shootings.
   - **(2)** *Report to Congress* Not later than 30 days after completion of an evaluation by the National Institute of Justice under paragraph (1), the Attorney General shall submit to Congress a report including—
     - **(A)** the results of the evaluation; and
     - **(B)** information reported by each grant recipient under subsection (d).